 1. Tonor TC-777 USB Gaming Mic

-To start off our review, we’re going to take a look at this beautiful Tonor TC-777 gaming mic which even comes with its own tripod.
+To start off my review, I’m going to talk about this beautiful Tonor TC-777 gaming mic which even comes with its own tripod.
 Along with the tripod, you also get a pop filter and an adjustable shock mount.

 Who is it best for?

-The Tonor TC-777 is one of the best USB mic under 50$ you can find online because of all the features you get in this compact, yet powerful mic.
+The Tonor TC-777 is the best USB mic for under 50$ you can find online because of all the features you get in this compact yet powerful mic.
 This mic is generally made for gamers because it’s compatible with both PC and PS4.